gonz4lex/gonz4lex-website-archive/content/pages/contact.md

 slug: contact
 author: Alex Gonzalez
 status: published
-header_cover: ../images/mountains.jpg

 # Say hi! 👋

 Anything goes!
 If you have a question, critique, suggestion or existential doubt, or even if you just want to share something, feel free to just hit me up!
-I would love to discuss anything, mostly tech related.
+I would love to discuss anything, mostly tech related, data and videogames.

 I am open to project collaborations, freelance work, speaking and mentoring.